Safe Sewage Disposal

 WASCO is responsible for sewage overflow if caused by a blockage in a public sewer and has to ensure that it is cleared.

-If the overflow is caused by any other problem in the customers’ private sewer or drain, the owner of the property is responsible dealing with the flooding.
+If the overflow is caused by any other problem in the customers’ private sewer or drain, the owner of the property is responsible for dealing with the flooding.
 In a case where a sewer serves more than one property, WASCO is responsible.
-Who to contact and what to do if there is a blockage within your property – Contact sewage division immediately if there is a blockage within your property.
-Telephone: 22313943 or our toll free number 800 22 011.
+Who to contact and what to do if there is a blockage within your property: Contact the sewage division immediately if there is a blockage within your property.
+Telephone: 22313943 or our toll-free number 800 22 011.

 Take note of the following precautions to protect you and your family if there is a blockage:

-- Dispose off any vegetables or fruit growing in your garden if it is flooded or use a hose pipe to clean it
+• Dispose of any vegetables or fruit growing in your garden if it is flooded, or use a hosepipe to clean it.

-- Keep children away from flooded areas for a couple of days until such time the area dries up
+• Keep children away from flooded areas for a couple of days until the area dries up.